teslazonda/story-prompt/README.md

 ## Installation and Running
-Make sure you have [ruby](https://www.ruby-lang.org/en/documentation/installation/) installed To create a story prompmt run ```main.rb``` in the terminal This will create a local file ```out.txt``` in the current directory To see statistics on the story run ```stats.rb```
+Make sure you have [ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.
+To create a story prompmt run ```main.rb``` in the terminal This will create a local file ```out.txt``` in the current directory To see statistics on the story run ```stats.rb```